submariner-io/enhancements/lighthouse/service-selection/multi-cluster-service-selection.md

 #### ServiceWeightPolicy distribution

 Based on the [Istio LocalityLoadBalancerSetting](https://istio.io/latest/docs/reference/config/networking/destination-rule/#LocalityLoadBalancerSetting)
-We are going to use annotations for the ServiceExport and copy them to the newly create ServiceImport This will allow us adjusting `source_cluster` <-> `target_cluster` per service weight.
+We are going to use annotations for the ServiceImport to allow us adjusting `source_cluster` <-> `target_cluster` per service weight.
-As the lighthouse plugin listens to newly created ServiceExport aroudn the system, and creates the relevant local ServiceImport we will copy the weight annotation from the ServiceExport to the newly created ServiceExport.

-We shall update the `subctl` to allow weight distribution as well.
+Basically all we need to do is conform with the annotations prefix `lighthouse-load-balancer.submariner.io/weight` and add the weight under the prefix + local cluster ID

 ### Implementation and modules